sumowll/BD4H-Bootcamp/web/env-docker.md

 parameter `--ip=0.0.0.0` makes Jupyter allow you to visit this service via your web browser and it will open a web service listening port 8888.

 ### (3) Stop all services
-You can stop services once you have done your works:
+You can stop services if you want:

 ```
 sudo service zookeeper-server stop